cypress-io/cypress-documentation/content/guides/dashboard/introduction.md

 ### Collaborate and organize

-We also integrate with two of the world's most popular collaboration tools, [Slack](https://slack.com/) and [Jira](https://www.atlassian.com/software/jira).
+We also integrate with two of the world's most popular collaboration tools:
+[Slack](https://slack.com/) and [Jira](https://www.atlassian.com/software/jira).
 Deliver test results with valuable additional context, directly into a dedicated Slack channel.
 Or for those on the